adamcooke/actionnav/README.md

 * `title` - a title for the navigation item.
 If not provided, ActionNav will present a humanized version of the ID.
 * `description` - a description for the navigation item.
 Optional, you may not need this if your navigation doesn't need it.
 * `url` - the URL that the item should point to
-* `icon` - a path to an icon to display with the item
+* `meta` - additional information about the navigation item

 All of these items accept a string or a proc.
 If you provide a proc, it will be evaluated in the context of your ApplicationController so you can access things like `current_user` and any `_path` route methods.